panicall/panicall.github.io/_posts/2019_02_02-apfs_copyin_assert.md

 date: 2019-02-02 10:16:00 +0800
 ---

-# Apple APFS copyin assert failure case [INTERNAL]
+# Apple APFS copyin assert failure case

 ## Overview
 There is an assert failure case in function `AppleAPFSUserClient::methodContainerEFIGetVersion`.